 You can define static routes if needed.
-Route configuration is described in detail in the X-Series v8.0.x CLI guide.
+Route configuration is described in detail in the X-Series v8.1.x CLI guide.

 Route configuration is performed in the CLI.
 IPv4 and IPv6 address routing is supported for Web security blades.
 Only IPv4 address routing is available for email security blades.
-For basic information, in the CLI enter help set route, help set route, help load route, and help load route6.
+For basic information, in the CLI enter help set route, help set route, help set route, help load route, and help load route6.